multihack/multihack-brackets/README.md

 ## Voice Calls
 Brackets does not allow microphone access by default.
 You must launch brackets with:

 `brackets --args --enable-media-stream` if you want to enable voice calls.

 ## Running Your Own Instance
 This extension points to the author's server by default.

-Please run your own instance of [multihack-server](https://github.com/RationalCoding/multihack-server) if you want lower latency and improved privacy.
+Please run your own instance of [multihack-server](https://github.com/RationalCoding/multihack-server) if you want lower latency, improved privacy, and unlimited fetch sizes.

 You can target a different host through the Brackets option **multihack-brackets.hostname**.

 ## Future Features